Boys like superheroes, so why not make Santa a superhero too? 😃

 The faint black outline on the mask now seems to create a shadow underneath the white border, which makes it look more 3D. 🙂

-Using two different stencils and a sponge dauber filled with the same white, I then added some snowflakes and stars.
+Using two different stencils and a sponge dauber filled with the same white, I then added some snowflakes and stars around my santa makeup.

 With a round brush #3 and some red from the colorblock, I painted the noses of Santa and Rudolph, and added rosy cheeks and a bit of red in Santa’s mouth.